 Maybe.
 It depends on how much you receive and your household size.

+You can also find the income limits for eligibility here.
 For more information about what income and resources are counted in determining SNAP eligibility, and to see maximum income levels by household size, visit www.dcfs.la.gov/page/snap-eligibility.

 I've lost work and income due to the coronavirus pandemic, but did not receive a formal termination notice from my employer.
 How can I show loss of income when applying for SNAP benefits?